defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 }) }}

-### For the project life cycle
+### Be secure in all phases

 To be Secure by Design, you continuously identify and manage security risks.
-You need to do this in all stages of the project life cycle, including:
+You need to do this across the full life cycle of your project.
+This includes:

 - definition
 - acquisition